Anicodeth/Pocketpal/README.md

 # Pocketpal
-This platform has 4 features
+This platform has 4 features:
-an Api
+an Api,
-a web app
+a web app,
-an ios app
+an ios app,
-and an android app
+and an android app.

-web has already been deployed
+web has already been deployed. apk is included.
-apk is included